-Persons found guilty of selling tobacco products to minors will be guilty of a misdemeanor and fined up to $100 for the first offense, not more than $500 for a second offense, and not more than $2,500 for a third or subsequent offense.
+Persons found guilty of selling tobacco products to minors (persons under 21 years of age) will be guilty of a misdemeanor and fined up to $100 for the first offense, not more than $500 for a second offense, and not more than $2,500 for a third or subsequent offense.

-An accused may assert as an affirmative defense that he had in force at the time of the arrest, and continues to have in force, a written policy to prevent the sale of Restricted Products to minors, and that the defendant enforced and continues to enforce the policy.
+An accused may assert as an affirmative defense that he had in force at the time of the arrest, and continues to have in force, a written policy to prevent the sale of Restricted Products to individuals less than 21 years of age, and that the defendant enforced and continues to enforce the policy.

 Federal law provides that the FDA shall adopt regulations that may provide any retailer that implements the “approved training program,” a reduced civil money penalty if that retailer is found in violation.
 The FDA does not require training, but it recommends retailers train and educate their employees.

 Until the FDA issues guidance or regulations on what constitutes an FDA “approved training program,” the FDA indicates “the agency intends to use a lower maximum civil money penalties schedule for all retailers who violate the regulations restricting the sale and distribution of cigarettes and smokeless tobacco products, whether or not they have implemented a training program.
 However, FDA may consider further reducing the civil money penalty for retailers who have implemented a training program.”